 In the first half of your Bachelor of Business Administration in Agriculture Management, you earn a certificate in either horticulture crop production or livestock production, and a diploma in Agricultural Technology.

-You have the opportunity to study at the eco-friendly Agriculture Centre for Excellence, a new state-of-the-art facility that features the tallest greenhouse in North America, a spacious demonstration barn, and cutting-edge automation equipment.
+You get to study at the eco-friendly Agriculture Centre, a new state-of-the-art facility that features the tallest greenhouse in North America, a spacious demonstration barn, and cutting-edge automation equipment.
 You get to take part in a spectrum of programming and research in food safety and security, climate change adaptation, and health and nutrition to help create a sustainable future in agriculture and food production.

 A Bachelor of Business Administration in Agriculture Management can help you grow your career and take advantage of many exciting leadership and management opportunities that exist in the agricultural sector in the Fraser Valley and beyond.